RayHightower/RayHightower.com/_posts/2016-11-03-getting-started-with-clojure-koans.markdown

 clojure.lang.ExceptionInfo: We shall contemplate truth by testing reality, via equality (= __ true) {:line 6}, compiling:(/Users/rth/Code/Clojure/clojure-koans/src/koans/01_equalities.clj:4:1)

 ~~~

-The `Assertion failed!` line tells us that Clojure is starting us off with a failing test...
+The `Assertion failed!` line tells us that Clojure is starting us off with a failing test.
+Some developers will leave a project with a failing test at then end of the day so that they have a clear place to start on the next day.

+Every time you solve one of the riddles put forth by a koan, the corresponding test passes and you are directed to the next test.
+The Clojure Koans are a fun way to exercise and build Clojure muscles.

 ### Running a Clojure REPL